 The 7’s Facts: Use a known fact.
 (See a full explanation HERE)

 The 8’s Facts: Use a known fact.(See a full explanation HERE)

 The 12’s Facts: Break the 12 up into a 10 and a 2, and multiply in parts.
 Lastly, add the parts together.
 (See a full explanation HERE)

-Here’s that link to the free live webinar one more time!
+Here’s that link to the free mini-course one more time!
 I’d love to have you join me!